Popoola-Sinaayo/Articles/README.md

 **To get all created articles**

-- Get Request to the '/articles' endpoint
+- GET HttpRequest to the '/articles' endpoint

 **To create a new Article**

-- Post Request to the '/articles' endpoint in JSON format with the fields[title, content, creator, comment(Optional)]
+- POST HttpRequest to the '/articles' endpoint in JSON format with the fields[title, content, creator, comment(Optional)]

 **To Update an Article**

-- PUT request to the '/articles' enpoint in JSON format update can be done by pasing either the id or title as part of the request body accompanied with the fields to be changes
+- PUT HttpRequest to the '/articles' enpoint in JSON format update can be done by pasing either the id or title as part of the request body accompanied with the fields to be changes

 **To Delete an Article**

-- DELETE request to the '/articles' endpoint in JSON format, pass only the Article id or title, not both
+- DELETE HttpRequest to the '/articles' endpoint in JSON format, pass only the Article id or title, not both